1 - Energy States of Atoms

 Image via nickvdg

-How does one personify the relationship between an individual element and another?
-Sure, you could use the word “electrostatic” or explain it by going into depth about electronegativity, but those aren’t immediately relatable.
-If I were to put it into more understandable words, I would say that it’s a game of sharing - sharing that happens the same way almost every single time according to both size and state of matter.
+How does one explain the relationship between one element and another?
+Sure, you could use the word “electrostatic” or explain it by going into depth about “electronegativity”, but those aren’t immediately relatable.
+If I were to put an explanation into more understandable words, I would say that it’s a game of sharing - sharing that happens the same way almost every single time according to both size and state of matter.
 Some reactions occur naturally just by distance.
 Some may only occur in the present of some outside energy source like heat.
 Reactions between the elements, thus, play a game of give and take.

 But give and take what?
 And why?
 These questions define atomic relationships and, by extension, the way our world and our universe has formed and will continue.
 So, for the “beginning” of our journey, let’s try to answer those questions.

 Negative Electron Affinity